CLEP / Analyzing and Interpreting Literature

 4. It is an about the crisis of male identity

-5. It is about the criminal underworld
+5. It is about man’s rejection of nature

 1 WILLY: How can he find himself on a farm?
 Is that a life?
 A farmhand?
 In the